ChrisThompsonTLDR/impersonate/readme.md

 ## Source

-This package is based off an example located [here](http://blog.mauriziobonani.com/easily-impersonate-any-user-in-a-laravel-application/).
+This package is based off an [this example.](http://blog.mauriziobonani.com/easily-impersonate-any-user-in-a-laravel-application/).